openscope/openscope/documentation/airport-format.md

     "offset": ,
     "frequency": [3, 4] // the frequency, in minutes, of a new departing aircraft.
 A random number is chosen between the two.
   },
-  "arrivals": [ // note that all arrival positions are fuzzed a little to increase the realism
+  "arrivals": [
-    { // this is a single arrival direction
+    {   // Basic 1
+      "type": "random",
-      "radial": 180,            // the direction, in degrees, of arriving aircraft when they spawn; these will come from the south
+      "radial": 170,        // the direction, in degrees, of arriving aircraft when they spawn; these will come from the south.
+ONLY use 'radial' with heading-based arrivals.
-      "heading": 0,             // the direction airplanes will be pointing when they spawn; will be opposite of "radial" if omitted
+      "heading": 350,       // the direction airplanes will be pointing when they spawn; will be opposite of "radial" if omitted
+      "frequency": 10,
+      "altitude": 10000,
+      "speed": 250,
-      "airlines": [ ... ],      // see above
+      "airlines": [ ... ]
-      "frequency": [3, 6],      // see above
-      "altitude": [3000, 4500]  // the altitude aircraft spawn at
     },
+    {   // Basic 2
+      "type": "random",
+      "fixes": ["MOVDD", "RISTI", "CEDES"],   // list of fixes to fly to after spawning.
+      "frequency": 10,
+      "altitude": 10000,
+      "speed": 250,
+      "airlines": [ ... ]
+    },
+    {   // Advanced, based on a route of flight (like a STAR, for example) "type": "random",               // options include 'random', 'cyclic', 'wave', and 'surge' (see below for descriptions) "route":   "QUINN.BDEGA2.KSFO", // route to follow (spawn at first point) "frequency": 10,              // spawn rate of this stream, in acph "altitude":  [20000, 24000],  // altitude to spawn at (either a value, or altitude range via array) "speed":    280,              // speed to spawn at "airlines": [ ... ]           // same as in "departures" },
     ...
   ]